Holistic Therapy Consultant - Gold Coast - Canungra

 It is strongly associated with chemical imbalances, stress, circulation, nutrition and lifestyle in general.

-"The modern lifestyle of stress; long hours of sitting, driving or TV watching; eating too much, fast food, high regular intake of sugar, caffeine, and alcohol; and environmental toxicity all contributes to debilitating and degenerative diseases, including prostate enlargement.
+"The modern lifestyle of stress; long hours of sitting, driving or TV watching; eating too much, smoking, fast food, high regular intake of sugar, caffeine, and alcohol; and environmental toxicity all contributes to debilitating and degenerative diseases, including prostate enlargement.

 The pain or symptoms can vanish for hours or days, then return without logical reason.